1. Is it common to worry about children’s friends and friendships?

 4. Why does my child seem to play with different friends each day?

 In the early years of school, children often play with different children across the week.
 This is because they haven’t yet narrowed down their preference for particular children.
-As they get older, school-age children tend to have one or two close friends, plus a wider group of friends that they also play with.
+As they get older, school-age children tend to have 1-2 close friends, plus a wider group of friends that they also play with.

 Your child might move from one friend or group to another until they find someone who shares their interests.